espressif/esp-idf/docs/en/api-reference/peripherals/can.rst

 Application Examples
 ^^^^^^^^^^^^^^^^^^^^

-**Network Example:** The CAN Network example demonstrates communication between two ESP32s using the CAN driver API.
+**Network Example:** The CAN Network example demonstrates communication between two {IDF_TARGET_NAME}s using the CAN driver API.
 One CAN node acts as a network master initiate and ceasing the transfer of a data from another CAN node acting as a network slave.
 The example can be found via :example:`peripherals/can/can_network`.

 **Alert and Recovery Example:** This example demonstrates how to use the CAN driver's alert and bus recovery API.
 The example purposely introduces errors on the CAN bus to put the CAN controller into the Bus-Off state.
 An alert is used to detect the Bus-Off state and trigger the bus recovery process.
 The example can be found via :example:`peripherals/can/can_alert_and_recovery`.